 This experience forced me to think deeply about how to help students develop academic language proficiency alongside content mastery.

-Common Challenges for Multilingual Learners
+4 Common Challenges Multilingual Learners Face

 When teaching high school geometry, I observed that math content is challenging even for native English speakers.